-The improvements in the working capital cycle that the Company has recognised over the last two years have been achieved via continued good debtor collection while also reducing average payable days.
-The implementation of the bespoke podcast advertising booking system in 2018, continued improved cash collection and sustained revenue growth has led to 2020 debtor days of 87 being in line with the 86 reported in 2019.
-It should be noted that a record revenue quarter in Q4 of US\$8.5 million contributed to the year-end debtor day total being above the 58 days that was recorded at the half year.
-Average payable days reduced from 72 days in 2019 to 65 days in 2020.
+The working capital cycle of the Company is now established in terms of processes built and refined over the last four years.
+Debtor collections continue to be good while we also continue to reduce average payable days.
+The implementation of the bespoke podcast advertising booking system in 2018, continued improved cash collection and sustained revenue growth has led to 2021 debtor days of 94 being comparable to the 87 reported in 2020.
+It should be noted that a record revenue quarter in Q4 of US\$20.7 million contributed to the year-end debtor day total being above the 2020 total and the Company continues to incur very minimal bad debt write offs.
+Average payable days reduced from 65 days in 2020 to 55 days in 2021.